 \section{The Schwartz space}

-We now come to the Paley-Wiener theorem for the Schwartz space of compactly supported, smooth functions on $X$.
+We now come to our Paley--Wiener theorem for the Schwartz space of compactly supported, smooth functions on $X$.
 Besides the properties of the scattering operators $\textswab S_w$ of \S \ref{sec:scatteringgoals}, we will use the following basic result: